JasonTurpin/skeleton-app/README.md

 Sometimes it's necessary to restart the nuxt app when adding new routes.
 Simply `ctrl+c` on the npm command execute `./vendor/bin/sail npm run dev --prefix frontend` again

+# Feature testing
+To run the feature tests, you can use the following command:
+`./vendor/bin/sail artisan test`